Skip to Main Content

 For databases or platforms that don't have a direct connection with ORCID (e.g. LibrarySearch, Google Scholar or EndNote), you can import citations in the form of BibTeX (.bib) files - more detail can be found on the ORCID website.

-Note: It's recommended that the Search & link import function is used wherever possible, as there have been some inconsistencies when trying to import BibTeX (.bib) files.
+Note: It's recommended that the Search and link import function is used wherever possible, as there have been some inconsistencies when trying to import BibTeX (.bib) files.

 To import a BibTeX file (.bib):